Cookies on BBB.org

 Hot storage

 uses services connected to the Internet to store cryptocurrency keys.
-While there are a number of hot storage options available, most are described as a cryptocurrency “wallets.”
-Cryptocurrency wallets (different from the hardware wallet discussed above) refer to types of software that can be installed on any Internet-connected device that store your public and private crypto keys.
+While there are a number of hot storage options available, most are described as cryptocurrency “wallets.”
+Cryptocurrency wallets (different from the hardware wallet discussed above) refer to types of software that can be installed on any Internet-connected device that stores your public and private crypto keys.
 Cryptocurrency wallets include:

 • Mobile app wallets: Mobile app wallets are apps that let you store your keys on your mobile device.
 Many mobile app wallets allow you to use your cryptocurrencies for small retail transactions with certain businesses.

 Cryptocurrency wallets are convenient because you don’t have to memorize your private key, write it down or store it elsewhere.
 However, a downside of wallets is that they, like any service connected to the Internet, are vulnerable to hackers and malicious code.
 Desktop and mobile app wallets that store keys locally on a device are susceptible to loss, destruction and theft.
-For example, if you lose your phone that has a mobile app wallet that stores your cryptocurrency keys, you may permanently lose your investment.
+For example, if you lose your phone which has a mobile app wallet that stores your cryptocurrency keys, you may permanently lose your investment.

 Online wallets that are associated with cryptocurrency exchanges are vulnerable to a number of different risks.
 They are common targets of cyberattacks.
 In addition, these exchanges do not work the same way as a registered securities exchange – meaning that your investment might be trading on an exchange that is not subject to regulatory oversight and could be more susceptible to fraud and theft.
 Moreover, there are many scammers and bad actors looking to lure unsuspecting investors into storing their public and private keys with fake exchanges.
 Many scammers also pose as fake tech support staff for legitimate cryptocurrency exchanges.
 Therefore, it is important to scrutinize an institution before using its online wallet service.